bassdman/modulerizr-webpack-plugin/README.md

 ```

 ##### Solution
-If you want scoped styles, just add a "scoped" attribute to the "style"-tag.
+If you want scoped styles, add a "scoped" attribute to the "style"-tag.
 Component A
 ```html
 <template name="red-text">